siddharthn183/AI-StoryTeller/Codebase/README.md

-# AIStoryTelling
+# AI-StoryTelling

-**AIStoryTelling** is a small pipeline that analyzes an input story, extracts its narrative elements (themes, characters, plot beats, tone), transforms the story to fit a target world, and generates a reimagined narrative using AI-backed LLM via LangChain.
+**AI-StoryTelling** is a small pipeline that analyzes an input story, extracts its narrative elements (themes, characters, plot beats, tone), transforms the story to fit a target world, and generates a reimagined narrative using AI-backed LLM via LangChain.

 ---